Tuesday-Friday 10:00 am - 4:00 pm

 Free Admission

-The Davidson County Historical Museum is located in the heart of Uptown Lexington’s Historic District and housed inside the Old Davidson County Courthouse - an impressive Greek Revival structure completed in 1858.
-Listed on the National Register of Historic Places, the Davidson County Courthouse is one of the few historic properties in the county that is open to the public.
-Much of the building’s historic architecture remains including the courtroom bar, judge’s bench, jury box, and holding cell.
+The Davidson County Historical Museum is located in the heart of Uptown Lexington’s Historic District and housed inside the Old Davidson County Courthouse - an impressive Greek Italianate Revival structure completed in 1858.
+Listed on the National Register of Historic Places, the Davidson County Courthouse is one of the finest examples of Neo-Classical temple-form architecture in the southeast.
+Much of the building’s historic features remain including the courtroom bar, judge’s bench, jury box, and holding cell.

 Exhibits